Skip to main content

 • Security Consultant

-The earning potential within cybersecurity depends on the industry you work in, your specific role and your level of education and experience –and, quite often, the geographic region of the organization for which you work.
+The earning potential within cybersecurity depends on the industry you work in, your specific role and your level of education and experience — and, quite often, the geographic region of the organization for which you work.

 As an information security analyst, for example, you could help plan and carry out security strategies designed to protect an organization’s computer networks and systems.
+According to the U.S. Bureau of Labor Statistics (BLS), information security analysts earned a median annual salary of $124,910 in 2024.*

 Is a Cybersecurity Degree Worth the Investment?